-Compensation available only for firefighters and military personnel who were directly exposed to AFFF
+Compensation available only for firefighters and military personnel directly exposed to AFFF

-The toxic fluorinated chemicals known as PFAS confirmed at 126 active U.S. military installations
+Toxic PFAS were confirmed at 126 active U.S. military installations

 A DoD environmental investigation tested over 2.600 wells in and around military bases and found 61% of these to be contaminated with PFOS and PFOA chemicals.